Grantor Retained Annuity Trusts (GRATs)

 GRATs are irrevocable trusts.
 The grantor places assets, such as stocks or a business, into a trust that is set for a specified number of years.
 The trustee is usually a relative, such as a child of the grantor.

 The grantor receives regular payments from the trust over the duration of the trust agreement, which is typically two to 10 years.
 The annuity is a percentage of the value of the principal of the trust, plus an interest rate set by the Internal Revenue Service, known as the 7520 rate.
-As of January 2019, the rate was 3.47 percent.
+As of September 2022, the rate was 3.52%.
 The annuity in a GRAT is not the same as a traditional annuity issued by an insurance company.